KyleMardell/quiz-crunch/README.md

 ## Known bugs

 - A bug where text shows special character codes.
-I have added a number of special character codes to a regex function, but there are over 80 in use today.
+I have added a number of special character codes to a regex function, but there are over 100 commonly in use today.
 For this project i felt it sufficient to add a few main ones to catch the most commonly encountered character codes, although the others will be shown.